vetcher/goland-live-templates/README.md

-# Goland live templates
+# Golang code templates
-Useful live templates for goland IDE
+Useful live templates for Goland IDE.

 ## Golang
 ### if err not nil return